Latuda, 40 mg 28 pcs

 Contraindications

-– concomitant use with strong CYP3A4 isoenzyme inhibitors (e.g., boceprevir, clarithromycin, cobicistat, indinavir, itraconazole, ketoconazole, nefazodone, nelfinavir, posaconazole ritonavir, saquinavir, telaprevir, telithromycin, voriconazole ) and with strong CYP3A4 isoenzyme inducers (e.g., carbamazepine, phenobarbital, phenytoin), rifampicin, St. John’s Wort;
+– simultaneous use with strong inhibitors of the CYP3A4 isoenzyme (for example, with boceprevir, clarithromycin, cobicistat, indinavir, itraconazole, ketoconazole, nefazodone, nelfinavir, posaconazole, ritonavir, saquinavir, telaprevir, telithromycin, voriconazole) and with strong inducers isoenzyme CYP3A4 (for example, with carbamazepine, phenobarbital, phenytoin), rifampicin, St. John’s wort;

-The safety of lurazidone was evaluated at doses ranging from 20 to 160 mg during a 52-week clinical trial in patients with schizophrenia and in the post-registration period.
-The most frequent adverse reactions (HP) (> 10%) were akathisia and somnolence, which were dose-dependent at doses up to 120 mg per day.
+The safety of lurasidone was assessed against the background of its use in doses from 20 to 160 mg during a clinical trial in patients with schizophrenia for 52 weeks and in the post-registration period.
+The most common adverse reactions (HP) (> 10%) were akathisia and somnolence, which were dose-dependent when taking the drug in doses up to 120 mg per day.

 Within each group, adverse reactions are presented in descending order of severity.

-* The term “drowsiness” combines the HP terms: hypersomnia, hypersomnolence, sedation, and drowsiness.
+* The term “somnolence” combines the HP terms: hypersomnia, hypersomnolence, sedation and somnolence.

-** The term “parkinsonism” combines HP terms: bradykinesia, cogwheel stiffness, salivation, extrapyramidal disorders, hypokinesia, muscle rigidity, parkinsonism, slowed psychomotor activity, and tremor.
+** The term “parkinsonism” combines the HP terms: bradykinesia, cogwheel rigidity, drooling, extrapyramidal disorders, hypokinesia, muscle rigidity, parkinsonism, psychomotor slowing, and tremor.

-*** The term “dystopia” combines the HP terms: dystonia, oculogyric crisis, oro-mandibular dystonia, tongue spasm, torticollis and trismus.
+*** The term “dystopia” combines the HP terms: dystonia, oculogyric crisis, oro-mandibular dystonia, spasm of the tongue, torticollis and trismus.

-**** HP identified in controlled and uncontrolled phase 2 and 3 CIs, but the small number of cases does not allow frequency estimates.
+**** ADRs identified during controlled and uncontrolled phase 2 and 3 clinical trials, but the small number of cases does not allow us to estimate the frequency.

-Clinically significant skin reactions and other hypersensitivity reactions associated with the use of lurazidone have been reported during post-registration follow-up, including several reports of Steven-Johnson syndrome.
+Clinically significant skin reactions and other hypersensitivity reactions associated with lurasidone have been reported during post-marketing surveillance, including several reports of Steven-Johnson syndrome.

 Reactions of particular interest for this class of drugs